nsmeltz/Module_7_Challenge/README.md

 **Number of Retiring Employees per Job Title**
 ![This is an image](https://github.com/nsmeltz/Module_7_Challenge/blob/63fca998e56084fa2dbcb3ba1d701a1ffc5c3839/Data/retiring_titles.png)

-  - There are total of 72,458 employees retiring fron Pewlet Hackard.
   - The majority of the employees retiring are Senior Engineers and Senior Staff.
+  - Only 2 managers are retiring.

 **Employees Who are Eligible to Participate in Mentorship Program**
 ![Mentorship Program](https://github.com/nsmeltz/Module_7_Challenge/blob/63fca998e56084fa2dbcb3ba1d701a1ffc5c3839/Data/mentorship_eligibilty.png)